ESPRI-Mod/synda/sdt/doc/gridftp.md

 ## Installation

-globus-url-copy additional program is needed to transfer files over GridFtp.
+globus-url-copy additional program is needed to transfer files with GridFtp.

 On Debian, it is part of the 'globus-gass-copy-progs' package and can be installed with: